Spin cycle stops early

 Step 3

-Open the lid and press firmly down on one side of the wash basket — a healthy basket should feel firmly supported and spring back slightly when you release it.
+Open the lid and press firmly down on one side of the wash basket.
+A healthy basket should feel firmly supported and spring back slightly when you release it.
 If the basket tilts easily with little or no resistance, the suspension rods that cushion tub movement are likely worn, and the tub is swinging far enough during spin to trip the sensor.
 Before going further, remove the top panel to gain access: back out the single Phillips screw at the rear and release the two spring clips, then lift the panel straight up and set it aside safely.

 Step 4

 With the top panel removed, locate the four suspension rods hanging from the top corners of the outer tub and trace each one down to where its plastic cup seats against the tub base.
 A cracked cup or a collapsed spring means that rod is no longer damping tub movement, so the tub lurches during spin rather than riding smoothly.
-Always replace all four rods as a matched set — mixing old and new rods creates uneven damping and often fails to cure the problem.
+Always replace all four rods as a matched set — mixing old and new rods creates uneven damping and often fails to fix the problem.

 Step 5

 While the top is still off, inspect the balance ring — the fluid-filled ring molded into the inner rim of the drum.
-Cracks, deformation, or any sign of liquid leakage mean the ring can no longer shift its internal fluid to counteract imbalance, so the tub will continue to vibrate excessively no matter how well you level the machine or replace the suspension rods.
+Cracks, deformation, or any sign of liquid leakage mean the ring can no longer shift its internal fluid to counteract imbalance, which causes the tub to vibrate excessively no matter how well you level the machine or replace the suspension rods.
 A leaking balance ring requires drum replacement or a manufacturer-supplied replacement ring, as the fluid cannot be reliably re-sealed in the field.

 Step 6